rookiegrammer/input-tokenizer/README.md

 jQuery plugin that stylizes an input and allows a user to type keywords, which will be broken up into tokens/tags and displayed separately.
 It's what you'd expect to see when tagging a post on Tumblr or Stack-Overflow.
 Mostly, I just wanted to do this myself, from scratch.

+*This Fork*: To create a two merger token for Field:Value items.

 Screenshot:

 ![A screenshot of the input form.](https://cloud.githubusercontent.com/assets/1848368/7214289/eec96300-e559-11e4-92f2-3859b9f3fc00.png)